sinbruh/group4-webapp/DESIGN.md

 The most important message on this page is the search function.

-The order of importance will thus be (1) the search bar, (2) the search button and (3) the navigation bar.
+The order of importance will thus be
+1. the search bar
+2. the search button
+3. the navigation bar

 The sections on the page will be the hero section and the navigation bar.